keitaroinc/ckanext-questionnaire/README.md

    config file (by default the config file is located at `/etc/ckan/default/ckan.ini`).

+4. Create the database tables running:

+ON CKAN >= 2.9:

+    ckan -c /path/to/ini/file validation init-db

+ON CKAN <= 2.8:

+    paster validation init-db -c ../path/to/ini/file

-4. Restart CKAN.
+5. Restart CKAN.
 For example if you've deployed CKAN with Apache on Ubuntu:

      sudo service apache2 reload